Assistance Programs

 Use Clipper card as a convenient payment option for a variety of transit agencies.
 Clipper offers several discount programs:

-• Clipper START (20% or 50% discount for low-income riders)
+• Clipper START (50% discount for low-income riders)

 • Youth & Senior discounts